pzhaojohnson/rnacanvas.toolbar/README.md

 app.toolbar.isHidden(); // false
 ```

-The displacement of the toolbar from its original position is also accessible,
+The displacement of the toolbar from its original position can also be accessed,
-though the properties of this vector-like object are not currently settable.
+though its properties are not currently settable.

 ```javascript
 // X and Y components of the displacement